Tests and Examinations

-Official final examination schedules are announced on the Records and Scheduling website under Dates and Deadlines.
+Official final examination schedules are announced on the Registration Guide.
 Final exams should be administered during the date and time announced.
 A faculty member may administer the official exam to an individual student at other than the scheduled date and time should a faculty member deem the student's request justified.
 In special cases, with the approval of the dean of the appropriate college, final examinations may be given outside the official exam period.

 Regular class meetings should not be used for the administration of final examinations.